Criminal Speeding in Arizona – Frequently Asked Questions

 This could involve a change of plea hearing if an agreement has been reached with the prosecution, or a trial.

-Criminal speeding is a 3-point violation in Arizona.
+Criminal speeding in Arizona is a 3-point violation, the same a civil speeding violation.
 Even if you don’t have an Arizona driver license, the Arizona Department of Transportation will create a record for you and assign points.
 Then Arizona will make this information available to other states.
 The result is that an excessive speed conviction in Arizona may follow you to your home state.
+We discuss how Arizona handles points in another post.

 Keep in mind each state has its own points systems, and they can differ substantially.